ahelal/cdf/Readme.md

 * HTTP get resource in jinja2
 * Check if a deployment is running and connect instead of redeploying or deleting
 * Tests :)
-* implement test handler and test lifecycle
+* Implement test handler and test lifecycle
-* support terraform
+* Support terraform